ruigato/geoMusica/README.md

 this package contains the 3 processes of geoMusica:

+Attention: The new version of GeoMusica, 1.210621, deprecates the previous 3 processes structure, in favour of a unified single process structure, based on multi-threaded internal EngineCOMPs that streamline and pump up the efficiency and performance.

 ## **geoMusicaEngine:**
 its the heart of geoMusica, where the geometrical shapes get converted into MIDI signal, and also frequencies and triggers for geoMusicaSynth. the Engine tries to run at 480 fps, so it matches the MIDI standard timming resolution.
 You should connect the Engine via MIDI to your favorite sound source, preferably a Polyphonic Aftertouch able synth so you can enjoy the full spectrum of frequencies that geoMusica generates.
 IMPORTANT: the Engine is hardwired to output each layer in a separate MIDI channel, so Layer 1 goes to MIDI Channel 1, and so on.